Keep the Information Flowing

 Investing in the U.S. government

 Treasury securities are safe and secure investments because they are guaranteed by the U.S. government.
 Savings bonds can be purchased in denominations ranging from $50 to $10,000.
-You buy the bonds at a discount from their value at maturity.
 Interest varies, but you always get a minimum return.
+Interest income is subject to federal income tax but not state or local income taxes.
+You can defer paying federal income tax on the interest until you cash in the bonds.
 Savings bonds are payable only to the person to whom they are registered.

 Tax breaks for retirement